CentreForDigitalHumanities/I-analyzer/documentation/How-to-add-a-new-corpus-to-Ianalyzer.md

 - Create a new python class in the I-analyzer repository, which will describe the corpus
 - Include the corpus in your local django settings and include (local) source data
-- Load the corpus into yoru local database
+- Load the corpus into your local database
 - Create and populate a local elasticsearch index for the corpus
 - Workshop the corpus definition, add unit tests
 - Make a pull request